threat-defuser/threat-defuser.org/content/results.md

 - Godzimirski, Jakub, Jarand Rystad and Ulf Sverdrup.
 31.03.2022.
 [PODCAST: Can Europe get out of Russian gas?](https://www.nupi.no/en/News/PODCAST-Can-Europe-get-out-of-Russian-gas).

 ### Scholarly presentations

+- Godzimirski, Jakub M. The Israel-Palestine Conflict - A new window of opportunity for Russian influence in the West?.
+Konkurrerende verdenssyn: Russlands potensiale for innflytelse i Europa etter 24.02.2022.

 - Godzimirski, Jakub M. Russia’s Political Warfare.
 Short Introduction.
 FLANKS 2 Seminar in Bucharest; 2024-05-22.